Visual Communication Tools for CO2 Accumulation in Shared Spaces

 The collected results generally indicate that all of the measured metrics in LT1 are highly dependent on the number of people present in the lecture theatre.
 This means that people attending lectures have a great deal of influence over temperature and CO2 in the lecture theatre.
 In this section, we will look at how the measured metrics are affected by the student distribution in the lecture theatre.

 After analysing the heatmap data it was found that CO2 generally tended to increase at the front of the lecture theatre where the lecturer was presenting as well as in the back of the lecture theatre where the sensors were not too far from the ceiling.
-Furthermore, it was found that CO2 levels tended to rise very rapidly from the beginning of lecture, reaching its apex at around 15 minutes into the lecture and then staying there during the course of the lecture.
+Furthermore, it was found that CO2 levels tended to rise very rapidly from the beginning of the lecture, reaching its apex at around 15 minutes into the lecture and then staying there during the course of the lecture.
 While opening the doors was found to temporarily decrease CO2 levels, as soon as the doors were shut CO2 levels jumped up again rapidly within minutes.
-The distribution of CO2 at the front of the lecture theatre can be explained by most of the students’ preference to sit at the front (shown in Figure 25), as well as the fact that lecturers presenting the lectures did not wear masks that would dissipate the CO2 in space.
-The high concentration of CO2 at the back was surprising since CO2 is heavier than air and should not go up, especially given the steep slope in LT1 (Figure 1).
-However, since exhaled air from the human body is a mixture of gases that are warmer than the surrounding air, it generally tends to go up.
-The sensors located at the back of the theatre were also the highest-placed sensors due to the LT1’s shape, hence the observed effect of CO2 being highest at the back.

 However, raw data alone does not provide a complete picture.
 After adjusting for uneven baselines among the sensors, the heatmap clearly reveals a correlation between where people are seated and their emitted body-heat radiation: